 ACMDTT’s Patient Relations Program

-Under the Health Professions Act (HPA), ACMDTT must have a Patient Relations Program which includes measures for preventing and addressing sexual abuse and sexual misconduct by ACMDTT members towards their patients.
+Under the Health Professions Act (HPA), ACMDTT must have a Patient Relations Program that includes measures for preventing and addressing sexual abuse and sexual misconduct by ACMDTT members towards their patients.
 The Patient Relations Program also strives to support patients who are the victims of sexual abuse or sexual misconduct by regulated members.

 The following resources are provided to help you access the information and supports that may help you.

 - MyHealth Alberta (information source, search “sexual assault” or “sexual abuse”)